PDMLab/docker-compose/readme.md

 ## Example

-To start service containers based on the `docker-compose.yml` file in your current directory, just call `compose.up` like this:
+To start service containers based on the `docker-compose.yml` file in your current directory, just call `compose.upAll` like this:

 ```javascript
 compose.upAll({ cwd: path.join(__dirname), log: true }).then(